-With Thanksgiving and Hanukkah behind us and Christmas and New Year's Day still ahead, the holiday season is in full swing.
+With Hanukkah kicking off today and Christmas and New Year's Day still ahead, the holiday season is in full swing.

 Given the mix of stories and superstitions that constitute holiday preparations and celebrations, seasonal myths can carry over year to year along with the traditions themselves.
 Consider those myths debunked.